spacebeam/research/README.md

 ## Community
 Spacebeam is a multidisciplinary open-source research & development community that conducts work on distributed systems, artificial intelligence and high-performance computing.

-We aim at enable our users easily build computational clusters, grid endpoints and visualization in tiled-displays.

 [Explore](https://github.com/spacebeam) and remember; as the system grow in number, spawn more nodes to control it.

 ## Help wanted